Training quantum measurement devices to discriminate unknown non-orthogonal quantum states: Conclusions

 \section{Conclusions}

-Here, we have studied the problem of discriminating unknown non-orthogonal that are generated when a party, Alice, encodes an alphabet in orthogonal states and transmits them through a quantum channel to a second party, Bob.
-This party tries to decoded the transmitted information by discriminating the non-orthogonal state with the help of a measurement device that performs a single-shot quantum measurement.
-We consider the case that this measurement minimizes the average error probability.
-Provided that the non-orthogonal states and its generation probabilities are known, the solution of the optimization problem is generally obtained through semidefinite programming.
-Given that neither Alice nor Bob know the states generated by the channel, standard approaches can not be applied.
-Instead, we propose the training of a measurement device to optimally discriminate a set of unknown non-orthogonal quantum states.
-This device is controlled by a large set of parameters, such that a set of parameter values corresponds to the realization of a positive operator-valued measure (POVM).
+Here, we have studied the problem of discriminating unknown non-orthogonal quantum states.
+This situation occurs when two parties try to transmit information encoded in orthogonal quantum states that are transformed into non-orthogonal states by the action of a partially characterized quantum channel.
+Since the communicating parties do not know the states generated by the channel, standard approaches to discriminate non-orthogonal quantum states cannot be applied.
+Instead, we have proposed to train a single-shot measurement to optimally discriminate unknown non-orthogonal quantum states.
+This device is controlled by a large set of parameters, such that a given set of parameter values corresponds to the realization of a positive operator-valued measure (POVM).
 The measurement device is iteratively optimized in the space of the control parameters, or search space, to achieve the minimum value of the error probability, that is, we seek to implement the minimum-error discrimination strategy.
 The optimization is driven by a gradient-free stochastic optimization algorithm that approximates the gradient of the error probability by a finite difference.
 This requires at each iteration evaluation of the error probability at two different points in the search space.
 Thereby, the training is driven by experimentally acquired data.
 The choice of a stochastic optimization methods is based on its robustness against noise.